Jerod Mayo: Personal life

-Mayo is married to Chantel Mayo.
-The couple has three daughters and a son, and reside in North Attleboro, Massachusetts.
-Mayo is a Christian.
+Mayo and his wife, Chantel, have four children.
+They live in North Attleboro, Massachusetts.
+Jerod is a Christian.

-Mayo has four brothers and two sisters.
-Two of his brothers were also linebackers: his younger brother, Deron Mayo, played in the Canadian Football League and is currently the head strength and conditioning coach for the New England Patriots, and Derek Mayo is a graduate of Richmond, where he won the NCAA Football Championship Subdivision title in 2008.
+He has four brothers and two sisters.
+Two of his brothers were also linebackers: his younger brother, Deron, played in the Canadian Football League and is the head strength and conditioning coach for the New England Patriots, while Derek is a graduate of the University of Richmond in Richmond, Virginia, where he won the NCAA Football Championship Subdivision title in 2008.
 Mayo held a cameo role in the 2012 film The Three Stooges, alongside Troy Brown.

+In February 2026, Mayo became the managing director of the Fifth Down Capital private equity firm.